 Maximum Effective Range: 20 miles (32 km)

-Rate of Fire: One at a time or in volleys of 2 or 4 per side, launcher can fire a maximum of two volleys per melee each launcher
+Rate of Fire: Can fire torpedoes one at a time or in volleys of two (2) or four (4) torpedoes per side, launcher can fire a maximum of two volleys per melee each launcher

 Payload: Has 64 torpedoes for reloads.